tamilcpp-programmer/Cpp-Programming-Baby-Steps/02-Setting-Up-Our-IDE/README.txt

 Adding Shortcut
 ================
-Settings -> Shortcut Mapper -> Plugin-commands Tab -> Search for "compile" and "execute" -> replace the shortcut key
+Settings -> Shortcut Mapper -> Plugin-commands Tab -> Search for "compile" and "execute" -> replace the shortcut key of your choice.